shawlu95/Syll2Vec-A-Phonetic-Approach-in-NLP/README.md

-## Syll2Vec: A Phonetic Approach in Reading Comprehension
+## Syll2Vec: A Phonetic Approach in Machine Reading Comprehension

 #### Key Modules
 Implemented (in PyTorch) syllable embedding in a bidirectional attention flow (BiDAF) recurrent neural net.